BYLAWS OF THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN

 Section 1.
 Officers

 a.
-The elected officers for the branch shall be the President, President-Elect, Vice Presidents of Finance, Program, Membership, AAUW Funds, Board of Directors Secretary, and General Meeting Secretary.
+The elected officers for the branch shall be the President, President-Elect, Vice Presidents of Finance, Program, Membership, AAUW Funds, and Branch Secretary.
 The elected officers constitute the Executive Board.

 c.
 Officers shall serve for a term of one year or until their successors have been elected or appointed and assume office.
 Term of office shall begin on July 1.
 The incoming president may call a meeting of the incoming officers prior to July 1 for the purpose of making appointments, planning for the upcoming year and preparing a budget.

-g.
-The branch shall annually provide AAUW with a designated contact for administration and finance.
+h.
+The branch shall annually provide AAUW with a designated contact for administration, finance, and minutes of meetings.

 Section 2.
 Duties